replicatedhq/kots/design/variadic_config.md

 ## High-Level Design

 Supporting the above customer use cases falls into two new feature additions for KOTS:
-1. `templateGroups` added to the [Config specification](https://kots.io/reference/v1beta1/config/).
+1. "Repeatable Config Items" supported by to the [Config Item Schema](https://kots.io/reference/v1beta1/config/#items).
-1. `repeatable` attribute added to [Config Items](https://kots.io/reference/v1beta1/config/#items).
+1. "Repeatable Config Groups" supported by to the [Config Group Schema](https://kots.io/reference/v1beta1/config/#groups).

-Vendors will leverage these new features as part of the Config Spec design, and by using [Golang Text Templating](https://golang.org/pkg/text/template) syntax for repeated elements (`range`) and sub-template definitions (`template`) in their yaml configuration.
+Vendors will leverage these new features as part of the Config Spec design, and by using [Golang Text Templating](https://golang.org/pkg/text/template) syntax for repeated elements (`range`) in their yaml configuration and a number of new context methods.
 Not only will this explicitly document dynamically created resources, but it will provide a standardized convention as reference.

 Usage examples provided in the Detailed Design section.

 ### `reapeatable` Config Items

-The purpose of adding a `repeatable` attribute to config items is to add the capability *EXTEND* resources.
+The purpose of adding a `repeatable` attribute to Config Items is to add the capability *EXTEND* resources.

 The existing Config Item concept will be augmented with a new property `repeatable` to indicated the value will be an array of values rather than a scalar.
 The value types will still inherit from the `type` field.

 To use these array values, a new method `ConfigOptionMap` will be added to the Replicated [Config Context](https://kots.io/reference/template-functions/config-context/) template functions to provide a `pipeline` output that can be used in conjunction with `range` in a Golang Text Tempalate to iterate over values.

-### templateGroups
+### `reapeatable` Config Groups

-The purpose of adding `templateGroups` in the Config spec is to add the ability to *COPY* collections of resources/config.
+The purpose of adding a `repeatable` attribute to Config Groups is to add the ability to *COPY* collections of resources/config.

-Template Groups are similar to the existing Config Groups concept, except this new category identified resources that can be cloned in ConfigValues or in the kotsadm UI.
-They have addition properties like name prefixes and validation.
+The existing Config Group concept will be augmented with a new property `repeatable` to indicated the values in each Config Item will be an array.

-Instead of the relationship of `Groups` having `ConfigItems`, `TemplateConfigGroups` have `TemplateItems`.
-The distinction is that TemplateItems can have an array of values while Config Items can only have a single value.
-When rendered into a ConfigValue spec by KOTS all of the values are flatten into a single list, the only difference being the naming convention and a `parent` field to point back to the template group.
+In the case where this item also has the repeatable attribute, values will be flatted into a array with a stride defined by the number of group instances.

-YAML files rendered as part of of a `templateGroup` are declated using the Golang notation for declaring nested templates (`{{define <NAME>}} <content> {{end}}`.
+Value names will also reflect both the index in the group and the index in the item.

-Explicit declaration will not only streamline business logic but provide additional debugging context.
+To use these array values, a new method `ConfigGroupList` will be added to the Replicated [Config Context](https://kots.io/reference/template-functions/config-context/) template functions to provide a `pipeline` output that can be used in conjunction with `range` in a Golang Text Tempalate to iterate over values.

 ## Detailed Design

 While the design considered here is presented in an interleaved fashion, this proposal suggests that work be broken up in the following tasking:
 1. Repeatable Config Items
-1. templateGroups
+1. Repeatable Config Groups

 The first consideration is how the revised API will look to Vendors using these features in their application.